cncf/tag-security/assessments/README.md

 The primary goal is to reduce the risk from malicious attacks and accidental breaches of privacy.
 This process supports that goal in two ways:

-   * Creating a clear and consistent process for communication increases detection & reduces time to resolve known or suspected vulnerability issues
+   * A clear and consistent process for communication increases detection & reduces time to resolve known or suspected vulnerability issues
    * A collaborative evaluation process increases domain expertise within each participating project.